sujal-pawar/ACES-Signup-Page/README.md

 Future Enhancements :

+Mobile Responsiveness: The site is not fully optimized for mobile devices.
+I plan to add media queries as a future enhancement, but it can't be done right now due to time constraint.
 Add JavaScript for form validation and enhanced functionality.
 Implement a backend to handle user authentication and data storage.